AlgorithmsMeetup/PreviousAlgorithms/README.md

 How to find us:
 Tell the doorman you are here for Hack Reactor and then come up to the 8th(top) floor!

+This week's Algorithm is pretty simple.
+It just creates a shallow copy (a 'clone') of an object (this includes arrays).